Justin Fairfax: Career

 Over the summer of 2004, he joined the John Kerry presidential campaign, as a body man for Edwards, then the vice presidential candidate.

 He then served as law clerk to Judge Gerald Bruce Lee of the U.S. District Court for the Eastern District of Virginia in 2005.
 He worked in the Washington office of the law firm WilmerHale before joining the U.S. Attorney's Office for the Eastern District of Virginia in 2010.
 Fairfax worked for two years as a federal prosecutor in Alexandria, Virginia.
 He served as deputy coordinator of the Northern Virginia Human Trafficking Task Force during this time.

 Fairfax ran for public office for the first time in 2013, seeking the Democratic nomination for state attorney general.
 He lost to Mark Herring, but surprised party insiders with his strong performance in the primary.
 Herring defeated Fairfax by about 4,500 votes out of 141,600 cast in a closer-than-expected race.
-The Washington Post praised both candidates during the primary, but endorsed Fairfax, writing that he had displayed "an agile and impressive command of the issues with a prosecutor's passion for justice."
+The Washington Posts editorial board praised both candidates during the primary, but endorsed Fairfax, writing that he had displayed "an agile and impressive command of the issues with a prosecutor's passion for justice."

 After the race, Fairfax co-chaired the 2014 reelection campaign of U.S. Senator Mark Warner from Virginia.
-The following year, he was recruited to work at the law firm of Venable LLP, in the firm's Tysons, Virginia office.
+The following year, he was recruited to work at the law firm of Venable LLP, in the firm's Tysons, Virginia, office.
 Fairfax then worked for Morrison & Foerster, a law firm where he made partner in September 2018.
 In July 2019, following sexual assault allegations against him, Fairfax announced that he was resigning from Morrison & Foerster, which had accepted his resignation.

-Fairfax was a visitor at the Sanford School of Public Policy from 2008 to 2014 and again in 2015.
+Fairfax was a visitor at Duke University's Sanford School of Public Policy from 2008 to 2014 and again beginning in 2015.
 On February 8, 2019, the school's dean, Judith Kelley, asked Fairfax to step down while pending the resolution of the allegations.